Sensitive, TOP SECRET material. For readers’ eyes ONLY!

 If you are further interested in what books, movies, and current events or topics Jake likes discussing, or just want to see what he has to say about the world in up-to-date postings for your enjoyment, then consider reading his blog found on this website.
 You never know, it might enlighten you to a new book or movie that you haven’t heard of that you might enjoy.

-His writing influences range from Harry Potter, to The Electric Cool-Aid Acid Test and The Right Stuff, both by author Tom Wolfe, as well as Slaughterhouse Five by Kurt Vonnegut.
-He’s researched Shamanism, UFO encounters, conspiracy theories and facts, past life regression studies, and mystical knowledge from many cultures including Hindu, Buddhist, Native American, and many others, all of which has been woven into the DNA of The Song of Jonas.
+His writing influences range from Harry Potter to The Electric Cool-Aid Acid Test and The Right Stuff, both by author Tom Wolfe, as well as Slaughterhouse Five by Kurt Vonnegut.
+He’s researched Shamanism, UFO encounters, conspiracy theories, and facts, past life regression studies, and mystical knowledge from many cultures including Hindu, Buddhist, Native American, and many others, all of which has been woven into the DNA of The Song of Jonas.
 For there is a maxim for writers that the more truth you can put into your fiction the better it will be.
 And anyway, we all know that truth is stranger than fiction.

-The style he developed on accident consists of the eternal Heroes Journey, mixed with satire of whatever types of characters and topics that he is satirizing at the moment.
+The style he developed on accident consists of the eternal Heroes Journey, mixed with the satire of whatever types of characters and topics that he is satirizing at the moment.
 This unique style is named inspired ridiculousness, and he hopes you’ll find it an appropriate name.

 Thank You for taking your time to visit this website.

 Sincerely, Jake Hansen